-If you buy a Maine Coon kitten you will need a set of starter toys.
-With a tunnel, a cat dancer and a whole variety of smaller toys, this kitten toy assortment is great value for money.
+If you buy a Maine Coon kitten, you will need a set of starter toys so you can play with it all day long.
+With a tunnel, a cat dancer, and a whole variety of smaller toys, this kitten toy assortment is great value for money.

 Adult Maine Coons require regular grooming to keep their coats free of knots.
 Their fur also picks up all sorts of things, especially if you allow them outside.
 This slicker brush works really wells for us.

 3. There will never be a quiet moment